Operation Warp Speed leader says he expects coronavirus vaccine to be highly effective, 'in the 90%' range - Local News 8

 Phase 3 trials for vaccines made by two other companies — Johnson & Johnson and Novavax – are scheduled to begin in September, he added.

+On Friday, Sanofi and GlaxoSmithKline announced they’re receiving Operation Warp Speed funding, and expect to start a Phase 3 trial by the end of the year.

-Slaoui did not name the other three vaccines that will receive funding from Operation Warp Speed.
+Slaoui did not name the other two vaccines that will receive federal funding.

 Comments